Tree and Shrub Sale

 ´Potted plants often become root-bound and when planted have a greater root ball density than the recently dug soils.
 When watered, the water infiltrates the new soil easily but not the dense root ball.
 The expensive potted tree can dry out and die.
 As a result, potted plants have different planting instructions.

 ´Be patient.
-Because your bare-root plant is dormant, it will take some time to break dormancy and sprout leaves and flowers (generally around mid-April).
+Because your bare-root plant is dormant, it will take some time to break dormancy and sprout leaves and flowers (generally around mid-May).
 A bare-root plant that gets a good start in the spring can out-grow a potted plant of the same size.

 Native plants are hardy and are co-adapted with the available wildlife.
 Oak, willow and maple are probably the most important trees for wildlife and pollinators.
 They provide critical pollen for the early bees and hummingbirds.
 Willow also produces nectar, double benefit.
 Oak and maple produce edible seeds.
 Acorns are one of the most important foods for deer.